 \paragraph{Connect4}

-Table \ref{tab:winrate_connect4} shows the win, the loss, and the draw rates of AlphaDDAs against the AI agents for Connect4.
-AlphaDDA1 is on a par with AlphaZero, MCTS1, MCTS2, and Minimax, and can adjust its skill against the opponents.
-Thus, AlphaDDA1 achieves DDA against AlphaZero, MCTS1, MCTS2, and Minimax.
-However, AlphaDDA1 has the extremely high win rate against Random.
+Table \ref{tab:winrate_connect4} shows the win, loss, and draw rates of AlphaDDAs against the AI agents for Connect4.
+The win-loss-draw rate is calculated through 100 games with each AI (50 games when AlphaDDA is the first player and 50 games when AlphaDDA is the second player).

+AlphaDDA1 is on par with AlphaZero, MCTS2, and MCTS4.
+AlphaDDA1 is weaker than MCTS1 and MCTS3 but can adjust its skill against the opponents.
+AlphaDDA1 is stronger than Minimax1 and Minimax2 but can adjust its skill against the opponents.
+Thus, AlphaDDA1 achieves DDA against AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, Minimax1, and Minimax2.
+AlphaDDA1 can adjust its strength against the AI agents not used for grid search.
+However, AlphaDDA1 has an extremely high win rate against Random.

-AlphaDDA2 is on a par with AlphaZero, MCTS1, and Minimax, and can adjust its skill against the opponents.
-AlphaDDA2 is a little stronger than MCTS2 but can adjust its skill to MCTS2.
-AlphaDDA2 defeats Random.
-Thus, AlphaDDA2 can adjust its skill to AlphaZero, MCTS1, MCTS2, and Minimax.
+AlphaDDA2 is on par with AlphaZero and MCTS2.
+AlphaDDA2 is weaker than MCTS1 and MCTS3 but can adjust its skill to them.
+AlphaDDA2 is stronger than MCTS4, and Minimax1 but adjusts its skill to them.
+AlphaDDA2 defeats Minimax2 and Random.
+Thus, AlphaDDA2 can adjust its skill to AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, and Minimax1.

-AlphaDDA3 is weaker than AlphaZero, MCTS1, MCTS2, and Minimax.
-AlphaDDA3 is on a par with Random.
-Thus, AlphaDDA3 can adjust its skill tp only Random.
+AlphaDDA3 is defeated by MCTS1, MCTS2, MCTS3, MCTS4, Minimax1, and Minimax2.
+AlphaDDA3 does not win against AlphaZero but has a chance to draw against AlphaZero.
+AlphaDDA3 is on par with Random.
+Thus, AlphaDDA3 can adjust its skill to Random.

+Table \ref{tab:winrate_connect4_first} and \ref{tab:winrate_connect4_second} show the win, loss, and draw rates of AlphaDDAs against the AI agents for Connect4 when AlphaDDAs are the first and the second players, respectively.
+These win-loss-draw rates are calculated through 50 games with each AI.
+AlphaDDA1 for the first player is stronger than for the second player.
+AlphaDDA1 for the first player defeats Minimax1.
+This result suggests that AlphaDDA1 for the first player does not adjust its skill to Minimax1.
+The win-loss-draw rates of AlphaDDA2 for the first player show a similar tendency to those for the second player.
+AlphaDDA3 for the first player draws against AlphaZero with a probability of about 0.5.
+However, AlphaDDA3 for the second player is defeated by AlphaZero.
+This result shows that AlphaDDA3 for the second player cannot adjust its strength to AlphaZero.

 \paragraph{6x6 Othello}